AshleyDeg/Lab_Automation/README.md

 *Dependencies*: Python version used for this project is Python 3.12.4.
 The libraries imported and used are: numpy, matplotlib and pygame for visualization and plotting purposes.

+# Implementation
+In agents.py two classes are defined.
+One for the agent and one for its adversary.
+In grid.py the class Grid is defined to visualize games.
+We follow a grid world implementation.
+The good agent (green) has to move towards a fixed goal, and the adversary's (red agent) goal is catch the other anger.
+The environment is a grid with nxn possible states with fixed obstacles and each agent can move according to one of four actions (left, right, up, down).

+In independent_learning.py command line arguments can be passed to set the following parameters:
+- grid size nxn (default n = 10)
+- number of games displayed per iteration (default g = 10)
+- number of obstacles in grid (default = n)
+- delay for game visualization (default d = 150ms)
+- wheter of not you want to print Q-tables before and after each training, default FALSE

 # Results